ashmitg/edplan/README.md

 The core of the Personalized Student Course Plan Generator relies on a greedy algorithm interval scheduling approach to create a balanced and optimized course plan for students.
 The algorithm takes into account the user's transfer requirements, class load preferences, and interests to generate a plan that best fits their needs.

 ## Website Deployment
+Used Flask as a web framework
 The Personalized Student Plan Generator is deployed as a website on Heroku, accessible to anyone.
-Visit [Your Heroku App URL] to try it out!
+Visit [https://personalizedcourse-b82204583c81.herokuapp.com/] to try it out!

-## Bot Commands (assist.org pdf file)

 ## License